Joanna Nappi, LMSW

 I graduated from the Pennsylvania State University with a Bachelor’s degree in Human Development and Family Studies and a minor in Women’s Studies.
 I completed my Master’s of Social Work at Fordham University, where I studied clinical social work, as well as macro social work and advocacy.
 I completed my 200 hour yoga teacher training with YogaFit.
 I am moderately proficient in Spanish and speak some Haitian Creole.

-My therapeutic style is eclectic, incorporating elements of DBT, CBT, yoga/movement, art, play therapy, and psychoeducation.
+My therapeutic style is eclectic, incorporating elements of Dialectical Behavior Therapy (DBT), Cognitive Behavioral Therapy (CBT), yoga/movement, art, play therapy, and psychoeducation.
 I am committed to providing a safe, compassionate, and supportive environment for my clients, so that they can process their experiences, challenge limiting beliefs, and move towards change.
 I trust that my clients are the experts of their own lives and that my role is to empower as a coach and collaborator.

 I primarily work with young children, adolescents, and young adults facing a wide range of issues including anxiety, depression, mood disorders, and emotional regulation issues.
 Special interests: Emerging adulthood, LGBTQIA+, DBT skills training, fostering creativity and the mind-body connection.